 With more than 25,000 square kilometers of conservation land, Tsavo Conservation Area comprises almost half of Kenya‘s protected areas.
 The complex includes the neighboring Tsavo East and Tsavo West national parks, Chyulu Hills National Park, and South Kitui National Reserve.

-This area is home to 40 percent of Kenya’s elephants and about one-fifth of its black rhinos.
+This area is home to all of the Big 5, including 40 percent of Kenya’s elephants and about one-fifth of its black rhinos.
 Also found here is the rare hirola antelope, or Hunter’s hartebeest, with its lyre-shaped horns.

 Game drives are the most popular way to view wildlife in the Tsavo Conservation Area, but more intimate experiences are also possible.
 Feel the soft breeze against your face and enjoy the scents of equatorial plants on a guided nature walk or even a camel safari.
 Whitewater rafting can be done on Tsavo’s Athi River.